safe-global/safe-docs/pages/safe-core-api/rpc-requirements.md

 For the L2 version of the Safe, no special RPC methods are used.
 The most demanding one will be [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) to get the Safe events.

-### How many queries will the transaction service do to the RPC? <a href="#how-many-queries-will-the-tx-service-do-to-the-rpc" id="how-many-queries-will-the-tx-service-do-to-the-rpc"></a>
+### How many queries will the Transaction Service do to the RPC? <a href="#how-many-queries-will-the-tx-service-do-to-the-rpc" id="how-many-queries-will-the-tx-service-do-to-the-rpc"></a>

 That's not written in stone.
-Transaction service has some environment variables that can be configured to set a limit on the number of blocks that are processed together (`ETH_EVENTS_BLOCK_PROCESS_LIMIT_MAX`), but the default behaviour is trying to detect the best configuration for every network similar to how [TCP congestion control](https://en.wikipedia.org/wiki/TCP_congestion_control) works.
+Transaction Service has some environment variables that can be configured to set a limit on the number of blocks that are processed together (`ETH_EVENTS_BLOCK_PROCESS_LIMIT_MAX`), but the default behaviour is trying to detect the best configuration for every network similar to how [TCP congestion control](https://en.wikipedia.org/wiki/TCP_congestion_control) works.
 Indexer tries to process a low number of blocks (currently 50).
 Depending on that:

 * If the request takes **less than 1 second**, the node can process more.
 The number of blocks to fetch is duplicated for the next request.
 * If the request takes **less than 3 seconds**, the number of blocks to process is incremented by a small amount (currently 20).